 - The late medieval and early modern rural England, especially rights to land (land tenure, land market, common rights, enclosure), standards of living including debt and credit, and village communities.

-- Women’s work in rural England from the medieval period to the 19th century: servants, housewives and wage workers.
+- Type of work in England from the medieval period to the 19th century: servants, the household economy, wage workers, the labour laws.

-- Domestic consumption and material culture from the 15th to the 17th century.
+- Consumption and material culture from the 15th to the 17th century.

 Recently completed PhDs: